arne-schroppe/dash/README.md

     else "Wait, I'll need to write that down"
 ```

 Dash has native support for currying.
 That means that if you apply fewer
 arguments to a function than is required (this is called "partial application"),
-you get a new function.
+you get a new function which takes the remaining parameters.
 That's useful in many cases:
 ```
 between a b n =
   n >= a && n <= b